 Right.
 But sometimes, especially during the holiday season, we might make a little tradeoff on the flavor side of the quotient for an additional WOW factor.
 It is allowed.
-I’m not going to tell you, however, as is at least implied in some other cookie treatises, that an icing made with powdered egg whites, water, and powdered sugar is scrumptious.
+I’m not going to tell you, however, as is implied in many cookie treatises, that an icing made with powdered egg whites, water, and powdered sugar is scrumptious.
 It is not.
 Plus, it dries to an exceedingly hard texture, like those inedible sugar thingies you sometimes see on grocery store decorated cakes.
 These are truths (flavor and texture) that must be mitigated.

-But on the other hand, Royal Icing is so much fun to work with and yields such delicious visual effects, we might at least consider using it when the situation calls for it.
+On the other hand, Royal Icing is so much fun to work with and yields such delicious visual effects, we might at least consider using it when the situation calls for it.
 Christmas cookie baking is the situation that calls for it.

 You want your cookies to be beautiful and to stack layer upon layer in a large tin, without the dreaded smeared frosting issue.
 You want both the cookie and the icing to store for a few weeks.
 Uncooked, unsalted butter will turn rancid, even at cool room temperature, in a few days.
 Also, butter holds quite a bit of water in suspension and that water is absorbed eventually into the cookie, making it undesirably soft.

 On the other hand, an egg white, aka royal, icing dries quickly and completely and stays that way over long periods of time.
 The hardness factor can be minimized by spreading a thin coating of icing, never more than 1/8-inch thick.
 This way, the silky smooth frosting is appreciated by the eyes and then barely noticed by the palate, which in the case of Royal Icing, is the best possible compromise.